Shooting-Supplies-Ltd/ss-gridsome/src/blog/tikka-t1x-mtr.md

 title: "Tikka T1x MTR"
 date: "2019-09-06"
 excerpt: >-
-  ur gun of the week the Tikka T1x MTR (Multi-Task Rimfire) is a rimfire, bolt action rifle.
+  Our gun of the week the Tikka T1x MTR (Multi-Task Rimfire) is a rimfire, bolt action rifle.
 The T1x has been designed to handle a wide range of shooting tasks and shows all of the build quality and accuracy that Tikka are known for.
 thumbnail: >-
   https://res.cloudinary.com/shooting-supplies/image/upload/v1573564596/tikka-t1x_xjqadt_msnwic.png
+category: Gun of the Week
+keywords: tikka t1x, rifle, rimfire
 ---

 # **Gun of the week - Tikka T1X MTR**